Battle of Ocaña

-The Battle of Ocaña was fought on 19 November 1809 between French forces under Marshal Soult and King Joseph Bonaparte against the Spanish army under General Aréizaga, which suffered its greatest single defeat in the Peninsular War.
+The Battle of Ocaña was fought on 19 November 1809 between French forces under Marshal Jean-de-Dieu Soult against the Spanish army under General Juan Carlos Aréizaga, which suffered its greatest single defeat in the Peninsular War.

 General Aréizaga's Spanish army of 51,000 troops lost nearly 19,000 men killed, wounded, prisoners and deserters, mostly due to the French use of their cavalry.
 Tactically, the battle was a Cannae-like encirclement of the Spanish army, and the worst defeat ever suffered by a Spanish army on home soil.
 The strategic consequences were also devastating, as it destroyed the only force capable of defending southern Spain.

 Background

 The Spanish campaign in late 1809 started with the Battle of Talavera.

 Maneuvers

 The Spanish campaign in the autumn of 1809 called for their armies to lunge at Madrid from both north and south.
 They called for assistance from Arthur Wellesley, Viscount Wellington, but after experiencing a lack of cooperation from the Spanish during the Talavera campaign the British general refused.
 The French were nearly surprised by the southern thrust.
 By 9 November, the southern army was within 35 miles of Madrid with only 7,000 French troops blocking them.
-Then Aréizaga lost his nerve and halted for three days.
+Then General Juan Carlos Aréizaga lost his nerve and halted for three days.
 He then pressed on toward Madrid but ran into two French divisions and pulled back.
 Several days of fruitless countermarching found the thoroughly alerted French concentrated and moving to intercept the Spanish army.